The East Coast Greenway has universal appeal and is designed to accommodate tourists, locals, and users of all abilities.

 Locals and the East Coast Greenway

-The Greenway also has an important local role, serving as a close-to-home facility for over 40 million people who live within the Greenway's home counties.
+The Greenway also has an important local role, serving as a close-to-home facility for the 45 million people who live within the Greenway's home counties.
 For them, the trail functions as a kind of Central Park for the region.
 For many, just out their back door, the Greenway is a safe place to walk, jog, bicycle, skate, ski, horseback ride, bird watch, fish, push the baby carriage or just stroll with friends.
 The Greenway can provide an escape, a tranquil place for some quiet time alone.
 Children can use it to walk to school or get to the park, adults can commute to work, and everyone will find it a well-located spot for an hour of exercise or a weekend outing.

 A Recreational Route with Universal Appeal